cshape/calehannah-vf-hack/README.md

 - An AI wedding planner which saves you time researching and corresponding with vendors.
 - A delightful, useful conversational experience
 - Integrations with Google Sheets, Pinterest, Email
-- Communicates through Email as POC (but ideally through many channels)
+- Communicates through Website Chat as POC (but ideally through many channels)

 *To Run the App*